-Administrative or Regular Part-time employees who have been employed by the Library for at least one (1) year shall have the right to make written application for an unpaid leave of absence for a period up to six (6) calendar months for personal reasons.
+Employees who have been employed by the Library for at least one (1) year shall have the right to make written application for an unpaid leave of absence for a period up to six (6) calendar months for personal reasons.
 The reason for the requested leave and the length of time shall be stated in the written application.
 Granting of such leave shall be at the discretion of the Director and the Board of Trustees.
 Approved leave time shall not result in a break in service.
+Employees may use 32 hours of unpaid leave per year without penalty.